Managing Healthcare Costs

 Integrating New Technology and Treatments

 Almost daily new pharmaceuticals, tests, techniques and surgical instruments arrive on the scene and are approved by the FDA for clinical use.
-Unfortunately, new arrivals usually increase medical costs because most innovative products or even ‘new and improved’ modifications of existing technologies are very pricey.
+Unfortunately, new arrivals usually increase medical costs because most innovative products or even ‘new and improved’ modifications of existing technologies are very pricey and expand life expectancy by only a few months.
 The suppliers rationalize these exorbitant prices on the basis of Research and Development expenses; not to mention patent protection and lack of competing products.
 New discoveries in genetics, inflammatory disease and cancer head the list of transformational technologies.
 Collectively these advanced technologies are adding terms to the medical lexicon such as precision, tailored and customized medical care for each individual patient.

 Reducing Duplication in the Hospital Systems